GeorgeLuImmortal/Effect-of-Combination-of-HBM-and-Certainty-Sampling-on-Workload-of-Semi-Automated-Grey-Literature-Sc/README.md

-# A Sentence-level Hierarchical BERT Model for Document Classification with Limited Labelled Data
+# Effect of Combination of HBM and Certainty Sampling onWorkload of Semi-Automated Grey Literature Screening

-This repository is temporarily associated with paper [Lu, J., Henchion, M., Bacher, I. and Mac Namee, B., 2021.
-A Sentence-level Hierarchical BERT Model for Document Classification with Limited Labelled Data. arXiv preprint arXiv:2106.06738.](https://arxiv.org/pdf/2106.06738.pdf)
+This repository is temporarily associated with paper [Lu, J., Henchion, M. and Mac Namee, B., 2021.
+Effect of Combination of HBM and Certainty Sampling onWorkload of Semi-Automated Grey Literature Screening (to be released at the 3rd Workshop of Human in the Loop, 38th ICML, 2021)](https://icml.cc/Conferences/2021/ScheduleMultitrack?event=8362)

 ## Usage